martbhell/martbhell.github.io/posts/2023/05/crawl-0.30-stone-soup-tournament.md

 lang: en
 ---

-0.30 Tournament!
+0.30 Tournament
 ===

 What Is Stone Soup?
 ---

 It's a game!
-I usually play it on https://underhound.eu:8080/#lobby with the WebTiles because the telnet/ASCII art is just unbearable for me.
+I usually play it on <https://underhound.eu:8080/#lobby> with the WebTiles because the telnet/ASCII art is just unbearable for me.
 But one can play it over telnet if one so chooses.

 These are my [stats](https://crawl.develz.org/tournament/0.30/players/martbhell.html).
 I have not finished the game many times.
 It is hard.
 I think the original idea was by someone that played nethack and thought it was too easy.